 Oh what a night!
 Baltimore County was on fire at the 4th Annual Fall Fête.
 After a two-year hiatus, this wonderful event came back bigger and better than ever!
 More than 350 guests donned their most fashionable attire and brought a party vibe to host Green Spring Station.
 Thanks to our generous sponsors and guests, this fabulous event raised more than $50,000 to support local businesses and the incredible work of Kennedy Krieger Institute.

 In addition to our Fundraising Events, members of the Women's Initiative Network are invited to attend members-only events.

-Thank you to those who joined us for our virtual Girls Night Out.
+Thank you to those who joined us for our virtual Girls Night Out on June 11, 2020.
 While it was lovely to see your faces, we look forward to the time we can be together in person to enjoy another WIN event or Institute gathering.